Big Top Circus & Circus

 We are one of 55 National Historic Landmarks in the State of Indiana.

-The "Circus Greats" enshrined in the Circus Hall of Fame, along with the colorful posters, wagons, models, and exhibits, bring the circus to life.
+The "Circus Greats" enshrined in the Circus Hall of Fame (this year's inductees are Maria Campos Papadopoulos -aka Miss Mara and Gertrude "Struppi" Hanneford), along with the colorful posters, wagons, models, and exhibits, bring the circus to life.

 Also on exhibit is a miniature replica of the 1934 Hagenbeck Wallace Circus, complete with all the animals, performers, and even the Circus parade!